Modern Marine Meteorology Webinar

 • to read wave charts

-• to make a forecast based on meteorological data received on board
+• to make a forecast based on the meteorological data received on board the ship

 • to plan his course safely and economically, avoiding the unpleasant consequences of bad weather